wizeline/react-apprenticeship/topics/memoization/readme.md

 ## useCallback
-This hooks will memoize callbacks, is like useMemo but for callbacks.
-If the declaration for a callback don't change if the props wich it depends are the same, then this hook will help us maintain the same reference to the already computed callback.
+This **hook** *memoizes* callbacks, similar to `useMemo`.
+Suppose the declaration for a callback does not change if the props, which depends on, are the same.
+Then this **hook** maintains the same reference to the already computed callback.

-**When to use it?:** When you have a callback that you don't want to be re evaluated, for example when you pass this function down to a child component and this child is a pure component.
+**When to use it?**: When you do not want to re-evaluate a callback.
+For example, pass this function to a child component, which is a pure component.

         import ItemDetail from './item-detail.js';